A Guide To Overlanding With Your Dog

 1. Take Care Of Sleeping Arrangements.

 Set up a protective and comfortable sleeping spot for your pooch.
-The Awning Walls Camp Room is the perfect Overlanding gear to pack for Overlanding with your pooch.
+An awning or tent annex camping room is the perfect overlanding gear to pack for your pooch.
 It is an enclosed space that will protect you and your dog from the sun, wind, and other outdoor elements as you rest.

 2. Protect Your Dog From The Elements.